MEM2677/spid-bundle-be/README.md

 provider, **SPID**, to the list of those already available.
 This provider will be configured automatically when the bundle is installed.
 For this reason installing the bundle without these preliminary step will result in an error.

-### Configure the bundle
+### Organization properties

-This step is necessary to customize the organization data; these properties are replicated for every identity provider known by the installer.
+These properties are replicated for every identity provider known by the installer.

 Below the list of the fields shared between private organizations and public administrations: